 Exotic Dancer Wages & Classification

-Exotic dancers, also referred to as dancers, strippers, or adult performers, are often underpaid or paid incorrectly by their employing clubs.
+Exotic dancers, also referred to as dancers, strippers, or adult performers, are often underpaid or not paid at all by the clubs that employ them.
 The adult entertainment industry’s standard operating practices might sometimes be illegal, but dancers are often used to them, and accept them as a necessary evil of working in the field.
 After all, they might reason, “every club is doing it.”
 From misclassifying dancers as “contractors” to requiring dancers to “pay to play,” the industry is rife with flagrant wage and hour violations.

 Many dancers may be hesitant to come forward with complaints for fear of retaliation, both at their workplace and within the larger industry.
 Others might be reluctant because of the social stigma sometimes associated with their position, and decide to stay silent rather than step forward.

-But dancers don’t have to accept unfair pay as the norm, and stepping forward to speak out about illegal and unfair practices may help reform not just one person’s club, but alter the industry as dancers join to combat injustice.
+But dancers don’t have to accept illegal pay practices that are often the norm.
+Also, stepping forward to speak out about illegal and unfair practices may help reform not just one person’s club, but alter the industry as dancers join to combat injustice.
 If you’re concerned that a club may be cheating you out of wages, there are several signs to look out for.